-There are two types of stenosis, central canal stenosis and intervertebral foraminal stenosis.
-We will explain how each of these develop and what the mechanisms are that are involved in their development.
+There are two types of stenosis, central canal stenosis, and intervertebral foraminal stenosis.
+We will explain how each of these develops and what the mechanisms are that are involved in their development.

 Central Canal Stenosis